smacker/bblfsh-benchmark/README.md

 Columns:

+* `semantic` - grpc calls to bblfsh server using client-go with semantic mode
-* `bblfshd` - grpc calls to bblfsh server using client-go
+* `bblfshd` - grpc calls to bblfsh server using client-go with native mode
 * `driver` - grpc calls to bblfsh driver using client-go (speaks the same protocol)
 * `native` - writes file multiple times to stdin of native driver
 * `naive` - the simplest ast parser I came up with, run on docker